The Best Password Managers of 2025

 What We Don’t Like

-- Entry-level subscription can work on 3 devices only
+- Entry-level subscription for three devices only

 - Lacks desktop apps; browser extensions offer limited functionality

-- Auto-fill doesn’t always work on some sites
+- Auto-fill doesn’t always work

 - Confusing subscription options and no free trial